Scoliosis is an excessive sideways curvature of the spine. There are a few different types of scoliosis, including:

 ScolioGold therapy, which we use to treat curved spines here at the Scoliosis SOS Clinic, is an example of the third treatment method.
 To read more about ScolioGold and the use of physical therapy to treat scoliosis, please click here

 The vast majority of spinal growth takes place within the first 5 years of a person's life and in the adolescent growth spurt that occurs during puberty.
 Therefore, the spinal growth of children with scoliosis in these age groups should be closely monitored.
-If action is made early on to reduce the spinal curve and promote healthy spinal growth, the prognosis usually improves.
+If action is made early on to reduce the spinal curve and promote healthy spinal growth, the prognosis of scoliosis usually improves.

 However, if the condition isn't monitored and gets left untreated, the spinal curve may begin to severely threaten the patient's health.
 As well as the visual symptoms of scoliosis (such as uneven shoulders and hips), the patient may begin to develop back pain, and their spinal curve may start to put pressure on the nerves and even the entire spinal cord.
-This will lead to weakness, numbness, and pain in the lower region of the patient's spine; also, if the pressure is too severe, it may cause the patient to lose control / coordination of their leg muscles, making it difficult to walk normally.
+This will lead to weakness, numbness, and pain in the lower region of the patient's spine; also, if the pressure is too severe, it may cause the patient to lose control/coordination of their leg muscles, making it difficult to walk normally.

 Finally, if the chest becomes deformed due to the spinal condition, the lungs and heart may be affected, potentially leading to breathing problems, fatigue, and even heart failure.
 Thankfully, these symptoms can easily be prevented if the condition is monitored and interventions are made before the spinal curve can progress.